 This book for Children tells the story of the March of the Mill Children led by Mother Jones during July 1903 from Philadelphia to President Roosevelt’s summer mansion in Long Island, New York.
 Using many quotes from Mother Jones herself, author Winter describes it as a “true story that will excite budding young activists and … Continue reading Mother Jones and her Army of Mill Children

-We imagine, if Mother Jones, visited Shandon, before Christmas 1920.
-During this time, Ireland’s War of Independence was raging, and much of Patrick’s Street in Cork had been recently burned down by the Auxiliaries.
+We imagine if Mother Jones visited Shandon, before Christmas 1920.
+During this time Ireland’s War of Independence was raging, and much of Patrick’s Street in Cork had been recently burned down by the Auxiliaries.
 The funeral of Terence McSwiney, Lord Mayor of Cork, who died after a 74 day hunger strike in Brixton prison had … Continue reading Mother Jones Visits Shandon, before Christmas 1920.

 90 years ago on Monday 8th December 1930 at 10am, Mother Jones was buried at the Union Cemetery, Mount Olive, Illinois.
 Earlier on Sunday afternoon Father John Maguire in his funeral oration at the funeral of Mother Jones.
 “Today in gorgeous mahogany furnished and carefully guarded offices in distant capitals, wealthy mine owners and capitalists are breathing sighs of … Continue reading The funeral of Mother Jones